coulgreer/NumberedDoorGame/README.md

 STILL A WORK IN PROGRESS

 ## Usage
- 1) Download the project.
  ```
  pip install numbereddoor-game
  ```
- 1) Navigate to 'build/exe.win-amd64-3.6' folder.
- 3) Find the 'main_game.exe' file and double click it to launch the game.

 ## Controls

-#### Keyboard
- - Use arrow keys to move around and highlight elements, numbers and doors.
- - Use ENTER key to select numbers and add to selected door, or switch between active door.

 #### Mouse
  - Use the mouse to highlight elements, numbers and doors.
-This is an alternative to using the arrow keys.
- - Use MOUSE 1 to select an element.
-This is an alternative to pressing the ENTER key.
+ - Use Left MOUSE CLICK to select numbers and add to selected door, or switch between active door.

 ## How to Play
  - The goal of the game is to add the available numbers together in order to get the digital root of the door.